mauricemach/zappa/README.md

       '/ping': 'pong'
       '/zig': 'zag'

-You can also use the syntax where the first param is the path, and the second the response.
+You can also use the default syntax where the first param is the path, and the second the response.
 This is mostly to allow for regexes:

     get '/foo', 'bar'
     get /^\/ws-(.*)/, ->
       'bloatware-' + params[0]

-### Bi-directional messaging (WebSockets/Comet)
+### Bi-directional events (WebSockets/Comet)

 But the web is not just about HTTP requests anymore.
-WebSockets are soon to become available on all major browsers but IE. For this sucker and legacy browsers, there's a collection of hacks that are ugly but work, and thanks to Socket.IO, we don't even have to care.
+WebSockets are soon to become available on all major browsers but IE. For this sucker and legacy browsers, there's a collection of ugly hacks that work (comet), and thanks to Socket.IO, we don't even have to care.

 Zappa pushes this trivialization a bit further by removing some of the boilerplate, and providing some integration.
-The goal is to make messaging feel more like a first-class citizen along with request handling, readily available, instead of an exotic feature you bolt on your app.
+The goal is to make event handling feel more like a first-class citizen along with request handling, readily available, instead of an exotic feature you bolt on your app.

-All you have to do to handle bi-directional messaging in your apps is declare the handlers, side by side with your HTTP ones:
+All you have to do to handle bi-directional events in your apps is declare the handlers, side by side with your HTTP ones:

     get '/chat': ->
       render 'chat'